DavidDuwaer/Coloquent/README.md

 Artist.find(324);
 ```

-All of the queries above return an ES6 `Promise` to which an instance of, depending on whether a single or multiple models were requested, `SingularColoquentResponse` or `PluralColoquentResponse` is passed.
+All of the queries above return an ES6 `Promise` to which an instance of, depending on whether a single or multiple models were requested, `SingularResponse` or `PluralResponse` is passed.
 From these classes both requested models and eagerly loaded models can be obtained, e.g.:

 ```javascript
 var teacher = coloquentResponse.getData[0];